synfinatic/aws-sso-cli/README.md

 The `Accounts` block is completely optional!
 The only purpose of this block is to allow you to add additional tags (key/value pairs) to your accounts/roles to make them easier to select.

-By default the following key/values are available as tags to your roles:

- * AccountId
- * AccountName
- * EmailAddress (root account email)
- * RoleName

 ### Browser / UrlAction